What freelance translators can expect of agencies, and vice versa

-The Convenant explains what freelance translators and translation agencies in the Netherlands typically consider normal practice in their dealings with each other.
+The Convenant explains what freelance translators and translation agencies in the Netherlands typically consider good practice in their dealings with each other.
 This gives freelance translators in the Netherlands a better idea of what translation agencies in the Netherlands expect of them, and vice versa.
 It is also a way for local translators to hold local translation agencies accountable for unethical behaviour.
-We hope that the Convenant will also help newcomers to our industry learn what translators and agencies can expect of and should deliver to each other.
+We hope that the Convenant will help newcomers to our industry learn what translators and agencies can expect and should deliver to each other.

 Where to download